golangci/golangci-lint-action/README.md

 For annotations to work, use the default format output (`text`) and either use [`actions/setup-go`](https://github.com/actions/setup-go) in the job or enable the internal [problem matchers](#problem-matchers).

+## Module Plugin System

+The action will automatically detect the custom build configuration file `.custom-gcl.yml`, build and run the custom version of golangci-lint.

+For more information, see [module plugin system](https://golangci-lint.run/docs/plugins/module-plugins/).

 ## Performance

 The action was implemented with performance in mind: